n0troot/Invoke-GPOwned/README.md

 # How to Use

 1. Download the ScheduledTasks.xml file
-2. Download/IEX GPOAttack.ps1
+2. Download/IEX GPOwned.ps1
 3. If downloaded - import module
-4. Run Invoke-GPOAttack using the following flags:
+4. Run Invoke-GPOwned using the following flags:

      -GPOGUID: Group Policy GUID